 If you own a Fuji camera, you’ve probably noticed that everyone in the Fujifilm-community is changing from Lightroom to Capture One (myself included) – and it’s not just because of the huge discount you get right now – but that’s certainly a plus.

-I used to be a very happy Adobe Lightroom user for a long time and I always shoot with either my Fuji X-T3 and Fuji X100f.
+I used to be a very happy Adobe Lightroom user for a long time and I always shoot with either my Fuji X-T3 or Fuji X100f.

 It wasn’t until a friend of mine who is a Fuji X Photographer told me I should give Capture One I try because it renders photos shot on the Fuji X-Trans Sensors better than Adobe Lightroom does.

 In his own words, my Fuji X Photographer friend said:

 “Adobe Lightroom does a good job, but Capture One renders Fuji RAW files better and makes them sharper.Fuji X Photographer.

 That was one year ago, and since then I’ve canceled my Adobe Lightroom subscription and made the complete switch to Capture One by Phase and I haven’t looked back since.

 If you’re already used to working in Lightroom it’s very easy to do the transition.
 Both software is doing the same; they help you convert your RAW files and both provide you with, more or less, the same tools for you to edit and manipulate your photos.

 Should you switch from Adobe Lightroom to Capture One?

 Whether Capture One is better than Lightroom depends on your needs and the only way to really make that call is by trying it out for yourself.